bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ## Motivation

+The extensions proposed in this RFC were required to decompose the FHIR schema into OCA layers.
+It is not feasible to flatten the FHIR specification to enable OCA support, however by the addition of these features, it becomes possible to generate OCA-compliant base schemas and overlays, which then enables overlay-based processing of FHIR messages.

 Existing OCA specification uses normalized attribute names for all attributes of the base schema and overlays.
 This requires that all normalized attribute names must be predefined and registered.
 This